Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization: Numerical Experiments

 \begin{remark} In our numerical examples, we refer to FNO trained via conventional operator learning in $L^2_{\mu}$ as FNO, and refer to FNO trained via derivative-informed operator learning in $H^1_{\mu}$ as DIFNO.
 We emphasize that the distinction is in the training formulation rather than the architecture. \end{remark}

 \paragraph{Software Implementation}

-For numerical experiments, we employ FEniCS \cite{logg2012fenics} for finite element solutions of PDEs.
-The libraries hIPPYlib \cite{villa2021hippylib} and hIPPYflow \cite{oleary2021hippyflow} are used for data generation and inverse problem solutions.
-The FNOs and their training are implemented using PyTorch \cite{paszke2019pytorch}.
+For numerical experiments, we employ FEniCS \cite{logg2012fenics, alnaes2015fenics} for finite element solutions of PDEs.
+The libraries hIPPYlib \cite{villa2021hippylib} and hIPPYflow \cite{oleary2021hippyflow} are used for data generation and inverse problem solutions for the nonlinear diffusion--reaction and Helmholtz equations, while for the Navier--Stokes equation, we implement the above pipelines in PyTorch \cite{paszke2019pytorch}.
+The FNOs and their training are implemented using PyTorch.
 Unless otherwise specified, inexact Newton-CG, implemented in hIPPYlib, is used for solving the inverse problem, while L-BFGS, implemented in PyTorch, is used for FNO-driven solutions of the inverse problem.